stephenpearce/wp-vagrant/README.md

     If you need to destroy the box, then run `vagrant destroy`.
 This will destroy the VM and database, but not the Wordpress file structure.
 You'll need to delete that manually.

-    The provisioning script will keep Wordpress's file structure if detected.
+    The provisioning script will skip over the Wordpress download if an old `wp-config.php` is found.

 ## File Structure

 - `Vagrantfile`: Defines the virtual machine config.
 - `provision.sh`: Bash script which handles VM provisioning.
-- `public_html/`: Folder that contains the Wordpress file heirachy and is accessible from the host.
+- `public_html/`: Folder that contains the Wordpress file hierarchy and is accessible from the host.
 - `log/`: Folder where Apache2 and MariaDB logs from the VM are mapped.

-## Access
+## Access Notes

-- **SSH:**
-  - If you encounter any issues during provisioning, you can SSH into the VM with `vagrant ssh` poke around.
-I'd recommend using `mysqldump` from within the VM to dump the database later.
+  - If you encounter any issues, you can SSH into the VM with `vagrant ssh`.

-- **Xdebug configuration:**
-  - Ensure your IDE is configured correctly to listen on port 9003.
-  - Verify the Xdebug config in `/etc/php/8.1/mods-available/xdebug.ini` inside the VM.
+  - Use `mysqldump` from within the VM to dump the database.